Learn more about our program at the following events:

 Information Session - Feb.
 3 in the Commons, 4:00PM

 Government and Public Interest Table Talk – Feb.
 5 at the UC Ballroom, 12:30 – 2:30 PM

-The Center for U.S. and Mexican Law has the following Mutual Cooperation Agreements:
+The Center for U.S. and Mexican Law at the University of Houston assists UH law students to arrange summer internships in Mexico City through the following Mutual Cooperation Agreements:

 Petróleos Mexicanos (PEMEX).
 In 1993, UH Law Center signed a Mutual Cooperation Agreement with PEMEX that is similar to the Agreement with the Foreign Ministry.
 Since that time, over 20 PEMEX attorneys have completed the Master of Laws degree.
 As the eighth largest oil company in the world, PEMEX has found this method training its legal staff to be an essential tool in competing in the international energy sector.
 In addition, as part of the agreement, PEMEX has each year received UH law students as legal interns in the summer, working at the PEMEX headquarters in México City.

-The Center is currently working with México’s Comisión Nacional de Hidrocarburos (CNH) to final-ize a collaboration agreement that would provide for similar opportunities for CNH’s staff attorneys and UHLC law students.
-This summer, three UHLC students will are interning CHN’s legal department.
+The Center is currently working with México’s Comisión Nacional de Hidrocarburos (CNH) to finalize a collaboration agreement that would provide for similar opportunities for CNH’s staff attorneys and UHLC law students.
+During the summer of 2013, three UHLC students interned CHN’s legal department.